zhannina/zhannina.github.io/_posts/2021-02-24-installPython3.md

 20. Check for the base interpreter for PyCharm.
 By default it should be python3.X (the one you installed previously).
 In case if the python version is different, you can click on the drop down list and select the latest version of python.

-21. Click on the "Create" button and PyCharm will take you to the project enviornment.
+21. Click on the "Create" button and PyCharm will take you to the project environment.
 It might also show you "Tip of the Day" window at the start.
 You can hide the tips window by selecting "Don't show tips" tick box and closing the window.

 22. Voila!
 You now have your python3 and PyCharm successfully installed and are ready for some python development!
-Congratulations!
+**Congratulations!**